 The results turn out to be: First, the estimates of β obtained for the intradaily returns have bigger absolute values than those for the daily returns; secondly, to assess the variability of the estimates of β obtained for the intra-daily returns, residual bootstrap method is more reliable than pairwise bootstrap method; thirdly, the estimates of β obtained for the intra-daily returns are much higher in absolute values in 2004 than those in any other years.

 Zhang, Yan, "Estimation of Beta in a Simple Functional Capital Asset Pricing Model for High Frequency US Stock Data" (2011).
-All Graduate Plan B and other Reports.
-Paper 26.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
+26.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .